What is External Analysis?

 The image below shows a common supply chain for a manufacturing company: Raw materials are brought from the supplier.
 The raw materials are moved to the manufacturer to make completed goods.
 The completed goods are distributed and moved across separate retailers, and then from the retailers, they end up in the hands of consumers.

 Consider the supply chain for a smartphone.
 Raw materials such as glass, lithium, and aluminum are obtained from suppliers.
-Manufacturers take these raw materials and build the smartphones at plants.
+Manufacturers take these raw materials and build smartphones at plants.
 The completed phones are then distributed and sold at retail locations (Best Buy, Walmart, Staples).
-The phones are then sold to consumers from these retail locations.
+The phones are sold to consumers from these retail locations.

 Supply Chain for e-Commerce

 The supply chain for e-Commerce companies differs from the traditional supply chain of brick and mortar stores.
 As the following graphic shows, we begin with the e-Commerce domain.
-Consumers select the products they want to purchase, and the payment is dealt with through a third-party payment manager (i.e. PayPal).
+Consumers select the products they want to purchase, and the payment is dealt with through a third-party payment manager (e.g., PayPal).
 The selected products are moved to a warehouse wherein they are prepared for shipping.
 The products are shipped to customers who return to the same site and continue the cycle again.
 This is the common supply chain cycle for e-Commerce companies such as Amazon or Alibaba.

 Strategic groups within an industry can be identified by factors such as: